pythonarcade/arcade/doc/example_code/how_to_examples/joystick_controller.rst

 .. _example-code:

-How to get connected controllers
+How To Get Connected Controllers
 ===================
 We can get a list of connected controllers by using :code:`arcade.get_joysticks()`.